2011045/Git_udemy/README.md

 # Git-udemy
 Git Udemy repo for this git course.

-this is the first project on github
+This is the first project on github

 Best wishes !